Updated Mar 14, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where communication helps or hinders dentistry.
-It tracks topic and sentiment for this theme over time, with drill-downs by school, cohort and site.
-Like-for-like comparisons across subject groups and demographics show whether response standards, VLE “single source of truth” pages and assessment clarity are working.
-Concise, anonymised summaries highlight what to fix now and what to scale, supporting programme boards to prioritise actions and evidence progress.
+Student Voice Analytics shows where communication supports dentistry and where it breaks down.
+It tracks this theme's topics and sentiment over time, with drill-downs by school, cohort, and site.
+Like-for-like comparisons across subject groups and demographics show whether response standards, VLE single-source pages, and assessment explanations are improving the experience.
+Concise, anonymised summaries highlight what to fix now and what to scale next, so programme boards can prioritise actions and evidence progress.
+If you need clearer evidence on mixed messages across teaching and clinical settings, explore Student Voice Analytics or read the buyer's guide.

 Request a walkthrough